 What is Alcoholics Anonymous (AA)?

-- Alcoholics Anonymous is an international society or fellowship of men and women who have struggled with drinking at some point in their lives.
+- Alcoholics Anonymous is an international society or fellowship of men and women who have struggled with drinking.

-- AA is entirely supported and organized by its members.
+- AA runs entirely by its members.
 AA receives no outside funding from any source, public or private.
-It also is not affiliated with any religious or political groups.
+It also is not part of any religious or political groups.

 - AA states that “Our primary purpose is to stay sober and help others achieve sobriety.”